AkaCoder404/Tsinghua-Y4S2/数据结构/code/PA3/3-4-2Kidd/readme.md

 ### Method 3 Improved Segment Tree
-In this problem, clearly, the yumber of playing cards is too large, directly implementing the a segmement tree where each playing card represents a leaf node, which requires a maximum of $4n=2^{33}$ nodes, exceeds the allowable space.
+In this problem, clearly, the number of playing cards is too large, directly implementing the a segmement tree where each playing card represents a leaf node, which requires a maximum of $4n=2^{33}$ nodes, exceeds the allowable space.

 Therefore, it is necessary to read all the query and left and right update/sum bounds, discretize the interval, and store the smallest interval segment in each leaf node.